oMnotopia/jungle-rails/README.md

 A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.

+## Features

+Users can add create accounts and login/logout.
+When logged in they have the ability to view all the products and individual product pages.
+Users can also add items to a cart that keeps track of what was added and then using Stripe integration checkout and pay for their products.

 ## Setup

 1. Run `bundle install` to install dependencies